-Below, we highlight the difference between banks versus online lenders and the benefits of getting a personal loan through your bank.
+A personal loan can help you cover big-ticket expenses, such as a wedding or home improvements, or pay down high-interest credit card debt.
+But what's the difference between getting a loan from a bank versus an online lender?
+Below, we highlight those differences and the benefits of getting a personal loan through your bank.
 Plus, we'll walk through how to qualify for one and offer our top picks so you can choose what's right for you.

 Best Banks for Personal Loans